 Bringing a bag into City Hall

-You must enter City Hall by the loading dock on Grove Street if you are carrying any of the following:
+You must enter City Hall through the Goodlett entrance (Polk Street) or the loading dock on Grove Street if you are carrying any of the following:

 - Gym bags